The Halo Bispectrum Multipoles in Redshift Space: Theoretical background

 The corresponding stochastic contribution to the bispectrum at tree-level will then read

-where $\alpha_i$ are all parameters vanishing in the Poisson limit\footnote{The notation for the $\alpha_i$ parameters is chosen in order to be consistent with \PaperI{} and \PaperII{}, where $\alpha_2$ already appeared as correction to the $1/\bar{n}^2$ term, while $\alpha_3$ was not present.}.
+where the parameters $\alpha_i$ vanish in the Poisson limit\footnote{The notation for the $\alpha_i$ parameters is chosen in order to be consistent with \PaperI{} and \PaperII{}, where $\alpha_2$ already appeared as correction to the $1/\bar{n}^2$ term, while $\alpha_3$ was not present.}.

 In this work we do not consider any modelling of Finger-of-God effects as we expect them to be negligible at large scales and for a halo distribution.